Let’s talk about food, sex, and sleep

 10 aphrodisiacs proven to heat up the romance on Valentine’s Day

 It’s no secret that your biggest sex organ is the one between your ears.
 Time to dig through the kitchen and illuminate the nose and taste buds with desire.

 - Cinnamon – Eating cinnamon heats up your body and your sex drive.
 Sprinkle atop a warm glass of almond milk for a sweet start to your evening.

-- Oysters – One of the most notorious aphrodisiacs, oysters, are high in zinc and have a reputation for fertility and love.
+- Oysters – One of the most notorious aphrodisiacs, oysters, is high in zinc and has a reputation for fertility and love.
 The texture is quite sensual too.
 Try these sexy oyster recipes from FoodRepublic.com.

 - Honey – Organic honey supports testosterone and estrogen production, important for both males and females.
 Use honey to sweeten tea and purchase organic if possible.
 Make a honey dipping sauce for chicken or add to an ice cream dessert.

 - Figs – Greeks thought figs were more precious than gold and legend has it eating a fresh fig in front of a woman is one of the world’s most erotic acts.
 Use in a smoothie with pomegranate.

 - Chili peppers – With the power to raise body temperature and swell lips to a kissable plump, chili powder is a perfect attribute to get you in the mood.
 To heighten the heat, cook with the veins left in.
 Add to a crock-pot chili to spice up your evening.